 ActiveLife’s physiotherapists are trained in the assessment for and fitting of custom Breg and Bledsoe knee braces.
 Custom knee bracing can benefit people ligament injuries, including ACL tears, by limiting harmful movements and providing stability and support of injured structures.
-People with moderate knee arthritis can benefit from braces that “off-load” the athritis are, thereby decreasing stress and pain and improving function.
+People with moderate knee arthritis can benefit from braces that “off-load” the arthritis are, thereby decreasing stress and pain and improving function.

 Only the highest quality and effective rehabilitation products are available at ActiveLife.
-These include Breg’s Kodiak Cryotherapy cold compression unit, TENS and NMES (muscle stimulation) units and Breg and Bauerfeind off the shelf braces and compression garments.
+These include Breg’s Kodiak Cryotherapy cold compression unit, TENS and NMES (muscle stimulation) units and Breg and Bauerfeind off-the-shelf braces and compression garments.
 Walk-in patients are welcomed.
 Our experienced physiotherapists will assist you in choosing braces that are right for your needs.
 Cold therapy units can also be provided without an appointment, after physiotherapy education on usage, safety and contraindications.

-Appointments are needed for fitting of compression garments including compression stockings used following surgery or for varicose veins.
-Appointments are also needed for individuals wishing to purchase TENS or muscle stimulation units; this is to ensure appropriateness and safety.
+If you have vertigo, dizziness, or balance problems, or had a concussion, this is a service for you.
 Physiotherapists Shannon Estabrooks and JR Marshall offer this specialized service.
 Vestibular therapy may include particle positioning maneuvers, vestibulo-ocular exercises, balance exercises, manual therapy and a home program.
 Each patient will be provided education about his/her condition.

 KEY method of evaluating an individual's physical functioning is completed through measurements of lifting, pushing, pulling, and carrying capacities as well as identifying specific tolerances for sitting, standing and walking.
 KEY also identifies tolerances for non-weighted activities such as bending, squatting, crawling and kneeling.
 The results are not only used to determine a worker’s safe working levels for returning to work following injury, but also for purposes of job placement, injury prevention programs and rehabilitation decisions.